coder/modules/azure-region/README.md

 # Azure Region

-This module adds a parameter with all Azure regions.
-This allows developers to select the region closest to them.
+This module adds a parameter with all Azure regions, allowing developers to select the region closest to them.

 ## Examples